Updated January 31, 2024 by Sean McQuaid

 - Over 72,000 domestic violence hotline calls every year.

-Contact a Pinellas County Domestic Violence Defense Lawyer Today
+Contact a Florida Domestic Violence Defense Lawyer Today

-If you are facing charges, our criminal defense lawyer can help.
+If you are facing charges, our criminal defense lawyers can help.

 We’ve handled countless domestic abuse cases over the years and can quickly put together a strategy for your defense.
-We know what needs to be said to victims, the prosecutor, and the judge.
+We know how to talk to the victim, the prosecutor, and the judge.

-Our criminal defense attorneys in Pinellas County at Battaglia, Ross, Dicus & McQuaid, P.A., are part of one of Tampa Bay’s most prestigious law firms with over 60 years of experience.
-We have the reputation and connections to make things happen.
+Our criminal defense attorneys at Battaglia, Ross, Dicus & McQuaid, P.A., are part of one of Tampa Bay’s most prestigious law firms with over 65 years of experience.
+We have the reputation and connections to make things happen for you.
+Do not risk your reputation and freedom with a lesser law firm.

 Contact us today for a free consultation to get started or CALL (727) 381-2300